oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/create-new-av/create-new-av.md

 ## Introduction

-Analytic Views are a collection of database objects that are used together to present a business model to applications.
+An Analytic Views is a collection of database objects that are used together to present a business model to applications.
 Analytic Views may be queried with SQL.
-These objects are:
+The objects comprising an Analytic View are:

-- One or more *Attribute Dimensions* define metadata with attributes and levels, which are the building blocks for hierarchies.
+- One or more *Attribute Dimensions*, defining metadata for attributes used as reporting dimensions.
+Attribute Dimensions are the building blocks for hierarchies.
-- One or more *Hierarchies*, a type of view with levels and attributes organized to support the selection of data, aggregations, and navigation (e.g., drill down).
+- One or more *Hierarchies*, a type of view with levels and attributes organized to support the selection of data, aggregations, and navigation (e.g. drill downs).
-- An *Analytic View* that references fact tables, measures, and hierarchies to pull all the data together in a single view.
+- One or more *Measures*, defining attributes that are used as measures in reports.
+Measures may use *Calculations*, for example to calculate a sum or average of all measure values for the selected dimensions.

 These objects are created in the Database using SQL DDL statements.
 The Data Studio Data Analysis tool creates all these objects for you as a complete system.
 You do not need to write SQL DDL statements.
 The tool will show you the DDL statements if you would like to learn the SQL DDL or understand what the tool is doing ‘under the covers’.